theArchitectEngineer101/theArchitectEngineer101/README.md

 -   **Project Ignis (The Body):** A high-precision robotic arm serving as the physical effector of the system.
 This is the focus of my undergraduate thesis.
 -   **Protocol Chimera (The Senses):** The evolution of Ignis, equipping it with computer vision and sensory input to enable active perception and data gathering for machine learning models.
 -   **API Hermes (The Nervous System):** A modular Flask API that acts as the central communication layer, translating high-level commands into low-level hardware instructions for all robotic agents.
 -   **System Orpheus (The Mind):** The orchestration layer.
-Orfeu integrates with AI models like Gemini to translate human intent into actionable, multi-step plans for Hermes to execute.
+Orpheus integrates with AI models like Gemini to translate human intent into actionable, multi-step plans for Hermes to execute.

 ---